uhire/uhire.github.io/index.md

 ## Milestone 1: Mockup development

-This milestone started on April 1, 2019 and is was finished on April 8, 2019.
+Milestone 1 started on April 1, 2019 and is was finished on April 8, 2019.

 The goal of Milestone 1 was to create a set of HTML pages providing a mockup of the pages in the system.
 To simplify things, the mockup was developed as a Meteor app.
 This meant that each page was a template and changed accordingly.
 Mockups for the following four pages were implemented during M1: